pianoyeg94/go-runtime-inside-out/netpoller/netpoller.md

                  to occure on the underlying fd)

      - 0 (nil pointer) - if no goroutine is currently blocked on I/O,
-                         preparing to block on I/O or I/O readiness notification is pending
+                         not preparing to block on I/O or no I/O readiness notification is pending.

      - G pointer - the goroutine is parked and blocked on the semaphore waiting for I/O notification